 4.1 National planning policy guidance is included in Planning Policy Wales (PPW) (Edition 10, 2018).
-PPW note that development should be located adjacent to settlements where it can be best accommodated in terms of infrastructure, access, habitat and landscape conservation.
-New building in the open countryside away from existing settlements or areas allocated for development must be strictly controlled. (para 3.56) As part of the principle of sustainable development, PPW also encourages the re-use of suitable previously developed sites rather than developing on Greenfield sites (Section 3.51).
+PPW states that development should be located adjacent to settlements where it can be best accommodated in terms of infrastructure, access, habitat and landscape conservation.
+New building in the open countryside away from existing settlements or areas allocated for development must be strictly controlled (para 3.56).
+As part of the principle of sustainable development, PPW also encourages the re-use of suitable previously developed sites rather than developing on greenfield sites (Section 3.51).

-- 4.2 Despite the considerations associated with sustainable development PPW also recognises the need to facilitate agricultural diversification by facilitating the re-use of rural buildings for business use (Para 5.6.6). - 4.3 PPW stresses the need to protect the cultural and environmental identity of sites/buildings of heritage interest and how this contributes to our sense of place and cultural identity (para.
+- 4.2 Despite the considerations associated with sustainable development PPW also recognises the need to facilitate agricultural diversification by supporting the re-use of rural buildings for business use (Para 5.6.6). - 4.3 PPW stresses the need to protect the cultural and environmental identity of sites/buildings of heritage interest and how this contributes to our sense of place and cultural identity (para.
 6.0.2).
 The importance to ensure that the historic environment is protected, managed and conserved is noted. - 4.4 PPW is supported by a series of Technical Advice Notes (TANs).
-Technical Advice Note 6: Planning for Sustainable Rural Communities notes that the main consideration in the context of the conversion of rural buildings is to:- - ensure that the nature and proposed new use is acceptable for the building in Planning terms: - that the proposal respects the landscape and local building materials (Section 3.2); - encourage economic use (including holiday accommodation use, para.
-3.6.1) of buildings proposed for conversion rather than used as dwellings (para 3.5.1). - one occasion when dwelling use could be suitable is when it is a subordinate part of a wider employment use. - 4.5 Technical Advice Note 23: Economic Development recognises the important role the conversion of rural buildings has on the local economy.
-TAN 23 states that any building proposed for conversion for alternative use should be suitable for the specific use without having to undertake significant work or total replacement.
+Technical Advice Note 6: Planning for Sustainable Rural Communities notes that the main consideration in the context of the conversion of rural buildings is to:- - ensure that the nature and proposed new use is acceptable for the building in Planning terms; - that the proposal respects the landscape and local building materials (Section 3.2); - encourage economic use (including holiday accommodation use, para.
+3.6.1) of buildings proposed for conversion rather than used as dwellings (para 3.5.1). - one occasion when dwelling use could be suitable is when it is a subordinate part of a wider employment use. - 4.5 Technical Advice Note (TAN) 23: Economic Development recognises the important role the conversion of rural buildings has on the local economy.
+TAN 23 states that any building proposed for conversion for alternative use should be suitable for the specific use without having to undertake significant work or complete replacement.

-Local Policies - Joint Local Development Plan
+Local Policies - Joint Local Development Plan (JLDP)

-- 4.6 The policies within the Joint LDP that specifically deal with the conversion of rural buildings for alternative uses promote the re-use of suitable rural buildings for employment purposes in the first instance.
-Only on the occasions where it is possible to prove there is no viable employment use for the building will it be possible to consider it for residential use. - 4.7 In relation to applications for the conversion of buildings for employment use, the principles included in Policy CYF 6 should be considered: 'Re-use and adapt rural buildings or a residential unit for business use or construct new units for business/industry' (See Appendix 1).
-This Policy supports applications that deal with the conversion of buildings for employment/business use as long as the building is structurally sound, that any extension is necessary and of reasonable size and the building is suitable for the proposed use. - 4.8 Policy TWR 2 'Holiday Accommodation' (See Appendix 1) includes the principles associated with the conversion of a building for holiday accommodation use.
-The principle of converting a building for employment use is acceptable provided it is of a high quality in terms of design, layout and appearance and that the proposal conforms to a series of criteria included within the policy. - 4.9 Residential use of units that are subject to a planning application for conversion will need to be considered against Policy TAI 7 'Conversion of Traditional Buildings in the Open Countryside to Residential Use' (See Appendix 1).
+- 4.6 The policies within the JLDP that specifically deal with the conversion of rural buildings for alternative uses promote the re-use of suitable rural buildings for employment purposes in the first instance.
+Only on the occasions where it is possible to prove there is no viable employment use for the building will it be possible to consider it for residential use. - 4.7 In relation to applications for the conversion of buildings for employment use, the principles included in Policy CYF 6 should be considered: 'Re-use and conversion of rural buildings, use of residential properties or new units for business/industrial use' (See Appendix 1).
+This Policy supports applications that deal with the conversion of buildings for employment/business use if the building is structurally sound, that any extension is necessary and is of reasonable size, and the building is suitable for the proposed use. - 4.8 Policy TWR 2 'Holiday Accommodation' (See Appendix 1) contains the principles associated with the conversion of a building for holiday accommodation use.
+The principle of converting a building for employment use is acceptable provided it is of a high quality in terms of design, layout and appearance and that the proposal conforms to a series of criteria included within the policy. - 4.9 Planning applications for the conversion of buildings to residential use will need to be considered against Policy TAI 7 'Conversion of Traditional Buildings in the Open Countryside to Residential Use' (See Appendix 1).
 Policy TAI 7 notes:-